Jon Lansman: Tony Benn's leadership campaigns

 During the Labour Party's early years of opposition following the defeat of James Callaghan's Labour government in 1979, Lansman worked as the "chief fixer" for Tony Benn.
 He was a prominent member of the Campaign for Labour Party Democracy and worked with Benn on his campaign during the 1981 Labour deputy leadership election.
-He was also the Secretary of the Rank and File Mobilising Committee, which was the primary campaigning organisation for Benn.
+He was also the secretary of the Rank and File Mobilising Committee, which was the primary campaigning organisation for Benn.
 Although Benn was not elected, Lansman was successful in his election to the Labour Co-ordinating Committee.

 During the deputy leadership election campaign, on the Weekend World discussion programme of 21 September, Denis Healey wrongly accused Lansman of organising the severe heckling of speeches he had given in Cardiff and Birmingham.
 Lansman denied this was the case, as he had been in Spain during the Cardiff meeting and travelling to Aberystwyth during the Birmingham meeting.
 Healey later apologised for his mistake.
 According to Lansman, the producers of Weekend World, London Weekend Television, accepted he had been slandered and made an out-of-court settlement.

 Mervyn Jones identified Lansman as part of a group on the left that were "quite prepared to see a right-wing breakaway as the necessary cost of swinging the party in what they saw as the desired direction".
 Alongside Vladimir Derer and Victor Schonfield, Lansman was described as "unreservedly dedicated", with "no political ambitions of [his] own" and "in a position to work day and night for the cause without pay".
 Lansman later organised Benn's campaign in the 1988 Labour leadership election, unsuccessfully challenging incumbent Neil Kinnock.

+Lansman was a town councillor for Hertford until 2003, when he decided not to seek re-election.

+By 2009, he became a member of the Labour Representation Committee refounded in 2004.

 From 2010, Lansman worked as a researcher for Michael Meacher.

 In 2010, Lansman became the editor of the left-wing website, Left Futures.